 Conclusions: Pregabalin is equivalent to gabapentin for the relief of postoperative pain at a lower dose in patients undergoing lumbar microdiscectomy.
 Therefore, other factors, such as dose, frequency, cost, pharmacokinetics, and side effects of these medicines, should be taken into account whenever it is prescribed.

 Rashid, M. J.,

 (2017).
-Preventive gabapentin versus pregabalin to decrease postoperative pain after lumbar microdiscectomy: a randomized controlled trial.
-Asian Spine J., 11(1), 93-98.
+Preventive gabapentin versus pregabalin to decrease postoperative pain after lumbar microdiscectomy: A randomized controlled trial.
+Asian Spine Journal, 11(1), 93-98.

 Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/91

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License